 What data do you have? – This could be names and addresses, details relating to the free entitlement, health or religious information, or digital images.

-How is it stored? – You need to consider whether your data is secure.
+How is it stored? – You need to consider whether your clients' personal data is secure.

 Where do you get it from? – Most of the time this will be from parents or from the staff.

-How do you ensure it’s kept private? – Think about who can access the data, and whether any sensitive data is password protected or whether anyone in the nursery can see it.
+How do you protect data? – Think about who can access the personal data, whether any sensitive data is password protected or whether anyone in the nursery can see it.

 Who do you share the data with? – This might be HMRC, other family members, or social care professionals.